Linux Kernel Architecture: Core Subsystems Deep Dive

 Kernel Tracing

-# Function tracing echo function > /sys/kernel/debug/tracing/current_tracer cat /sys/kernel/debug/tracing/trace # System calls strace -c ./application # Kernel events perf record -e syscalls:* ./application perf report
+# Function tracing echo function > /sys/kernel/debug/tracing/current_tracer cat /sys/kernel/debug/tracing/trace # System call tracing strace ls # Trace syscalls strace -c ls # Count syscalls strace -e open,read ls # Specific syscalls # Performance events perf record -e syscalls:* ./app perf report

 /proc Filesystem

-/proc/cpuinfo # CPU information /proc/meminfo # Memory statistics /proc/modules # Loaded modules /proc/kallsyms # Kernel symbols /proc/sys/ # Kernel tunables
+/proc/cpuinfo # CPU information /proc/meminfo # Memory statistics /proc/modules # Loaded modules (same as lsmod) /proc/kallsyms # Kernel symbol table /proc/sys/ # Kernel tunables (sysctl) /proc/[PID]/ # Per-process info

 sysfs Interface

-/sys/class/ # Device classes /sys/devices/ # Device hierarchy /sys/module/ # Module parameters /sys/kernel/ # Kernel subsystems
+/sys/class/ # Device classes (block, net, etc.) /sys/devices/ # Device hierarchy /sys/module/ # Module parameters /sys/kernel/ # Kernel subsystems

 Security Features